 Tanacof-XR Side Effects

-Note: This page contains side effects data for the generic drug brompheniramine.
-It is possible that some of the dosage forms included below may not apply to the brand name Tanacof-XR.
+Note: This document contains side effect information about brompheniramine.
+Some dosage forms listed on this page may not apply to the brand name Tanacof-XR.

 Nervous system side effects have included central nervous system (CNS) depression, resulting in drowsiness and sedation in nearly 50% of patients treated.
 This effect has often been transient and ceased with continued use.
 Motor skills have be impaired and patients should be advised to avoid tasks which require attention.
 Patients should also avoid concomitant use with alcohol and other sedative-hypnotic drugs.
 Dyskinesias have rarely been reported following chronic use of brompheniramine (the active ingredient contained in Tanacof-XR) [Ref]